AdaCore/gnatstudio/docs/users_guide/extending.rst

   and update the menus, when relevant, to show the new binding.
 Note that multi-key shortcuts cannot be displayed in menus due to technical limitations of the GUI toolkit.

-  Assigning a new shortcut to an action causes the following:

-  - All actions and menus currently associated with key are no longer executed when the key is pressed.

-  - All key shortcuts defined for this action are replaced by the new one;
-    the action is only executable through this new shortcut.

 Any change to the shortcuts is immediately and automatically saved, so that they become instantly usable in GPS, and will be restored properly when GPS